Podcasting is a fun hobby, but it can also be a lucrative source of income if you’re able to attract sponsors.

 This is effective because presenting the sales data from your previous sponsors will show your prospects that your show gets results.
 Of course, this only works if you actually achieve results for your past sponsors.
 Therefore, it would be wise to make sure you’re doing everything you can to help your sponsors make money.
 Having social proof that working with you is profitable is money in the bank!

-Hopefully these tips have inspired you to try pitching your first sponsor for your podcast.
-You may get several rejections in the beginning, but if you keep working on building your audience, and making pitches to companies whose target market lines up with your listeners, eventually someone will agree to do business with you.
+Now that you know what to include in your pitch, try pitching your first sponsor for your podcast.
+You may get several rejections in the beginning, but if you keep working on building your audience, and making pitches to companies whose target market lines up with your listeners, eventually you’ll land a sponsor.